Cantera/cantera/doc/sphinx/userguide/python-tutorial.md

 Congratulations!
 You have finished the Cantera Python tutorial.
 You should now be ready to begin using Cantera on your own.
-Please see additional sections of the [Cantera User Guide ](../userguide) for assistance with intermediate and advanced Cantera functionality.
+Please see additional sections of the [Cantera User Guide](/userguide/index) for assistance with intermediate and advanced Cantera functionality.
 Good luck!